-Join Dennis Taylor for an in-depth discussion in this video NETWORKDAYS: Calculating working days, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video NETWORKDAYS: Calculating working days, part of Working with Dates and Times in Excel 2007.

 As you work with dates in Excel, it becomes useful and very helpful at times to…understand how much time has elapsed between a starting and an ending date, and…whether it has to do with a project or an anniversary.…It's easy and straightforward in Excel to subtract cells that have dates to…figure out the amount of days elapsed.…Equal, the later date, in this case D3, December 2, minus the starting date, in…this particular example, June 15.
 170 days.…